 To learn more about how to set goals that not only help your department but company as well, read the full article on Entrepreneur.com.

 Changing Your Goals: From Pre-Pandemic To Post-Pandemic

 If your plans changed when COVID hit, you’re not alone.
-And looking ahead to 2022, you may be a little hesitant about setting a plan in motion and sticking with it.
+And looking ahead to the new year, you may be a little hesitant about setting a plan in motion and sticking with it.
 The truth is, 2020 allowed us to gain new perspectives and according to L’areal Lipkins, author of A Woman with Vision, “ allowed us to see what we truly want.
 As a result, goal setting requires a different approach in a very different world.”
 Here’s how to move away from pre-pandemic goals and adopt post-pandemic goals: